SSollestre/CommUserGuide/docs/EMILY_SQL_TASKS.md

 ## Import

 ### Using Data Import
-MySQL Workbench "Data Import" is a feature that allows you to import data from a variety of sources into a MySQL database.
+MySQL Workbench *Data Import* is a feature that allows you to import data from a variety of sources into a MySQL database.

 1. **Select** `Server` > `Data Import`.
 ![ImportStart](./images/schema/ImportStart.png)